asuh/forage/README.md

 ## Background

-The Roots Sage project provided an excellent philosophy for a progressive WordPress theme, but after version 9 had too many interconnected pieces and legacy to keep up with.
-Additionally, returning to an old version of Sage left much to be desired, as well as plenty of broken services or packages.
+The Roots Sage project provided an excellent philosophy for a progressive WordPress theme, but after version 9 Sage had too many interconnected pieces, new dependencies, and legacy to keep up with.
+Additionally, later returning to an old version of Sage left much to be desired, as well as plenty of broken services or packages.

-I found FootMATE in spring of 2024 looking for an alternatives.
-Strangely, it provides enough of a similarity to Sage that it feels like a younger cousin.
+I found FootMATE in spring of 2024 looking for an alternative.
+Strangely, it follows enough of a paradigm similar to Sage that it feels like a younger cousin.
 Also, the author decided to integrate Vite instead of Webpack, and that's a huge win for productivity and DX.

 The combination of the two themes satisfies my desire for good file architecture and modern tooling without much bloat or dependencies.
 It just works.

-WordPress' direction towards full-site editing leaves much to be desired for developers working on WordPress.
+WordPress' direction towards full-site editing and Gutenberg leaves much to be desired for developers working on WordPress.
 This theme, while starting from a basis of the classic theme structure, has a lot of flexibility between the two worlds of classic and modern WordPress theme development.

 ## Contributing